 - Letter from the applicant's primary mentor assessing the applicant's qualifications — in particular, the applicant's motivation and potential for future success.
 The letter should also indicate the mentor's qualifications, including experience in providing similar mentorship; outline the mentor's plan for meeting with the candidate; and confirm availability of research space and other resources for successful completion of the project.
 If the department or division chair is also the primary mentor, one letter addressing both roles may be submitted.

 Application instructions for awards in multiple research topics

-The START tool allows applicants to submit the same application for more than one research topic.
-Applicants should create only one application, but may submit it to more than one Benefactor-Funded Career Development Award RFA.
+The START Application Tool allows applicants to submit the same application for more than one research topic.
+Applicants should create only one application but may submit it to more than one Benefactor-Funded Career Development Award RFA.
 Multiple unique proposals from a single individual will not be accepted.

 To apply for Benefactor-Funded Research Career Development Awards in multiple topics using the same application, complete the following steps:

 - Select the first desired RFA in the START Application Tool.